Phase Separation and Ripening in a Viscoelastic Gel: Methods

 \subsection{Monte Carlo simulations}

 The simulated system comprises $N_{\tn p}=25000$ particles suspended in an implicit solvent and placed in a periodic cubic box of linear size~$L=70d_{\tn{LJ}}$.
 The pair interaction between particles of diameter~$d_{\tn{LJ}}$ and center-to-center distance~$d_{ij}$ is modeled via a Lennard-Jones (LJ) potential~$U_{\tn{LJ}}(d_{ij})$ with cut-off~$2.5 d_{\tn{LJ}}$ and interaction strength~$\epsilon_{\tn{LJ}}$.
 To preserve the appropriate diffusion dynamics of individual particles, we only use local MC moves, consisting of a random displacement of a single particle to a position within a sphere of radius~$d_{\tn{LJ}}/2$, centered on the original position of the particle.
-The simulation timescale $\tau = d_{\tn{LJ}}^2/40D$ is thus defined by the size of the particles and their diffusion constant~$D$.
+The simulation time scale $\tau = d_{\tn{LJ}}^2/40D$ is thus defined by the size of the particles and their diffusion constant~$D$.

 This standard LJ system is coupled to a viscoelastic background medium with embedded spherical cavities.
 Every cluster containing two or more particles is considered to be in phase~A and is subject to elastic stress, whereas isolated particles are considered to be in phase~B and are not subject to elastic stress.
 When a dimer (a two-particle cluster) forms, a cavity with initial radius~$r_{0}$ is created at $\rr_{\tn{cav}}$, the center of mass of the two particles.
 This position remains fixed as the cluster grows, unless the cluster fully dissolves into individual particles, at which point the memory of the cavity location disappears.
 The elastic energy of the cavity is determined by the mismatch between the radii of the cluster~$R$ and of the cavity~$r$.
 Viscoelastic relaxation effects are modeled via dissipative expansion of cavities.
-The cavity growth rate~$\dot{r}$ is obtained from the relaxation of the elastic energy (see Supplemental Material).
-Cavities are expanded after each MC cycle of $N_{\tn p}$ attempted displacement moves via $r \to r + \tau \dot{r}$.
+The cavity growth rate~$\dot{r}$ is obtained from viscoelastic relaxation [Eq.~\eqref{eq:Erelax}].
+Cavities are expanded after each MC cycle of $N_{\tn{p}}$ attempted displacement moves via $r \to r + \tau \dot{r}$.

 To calculate the elastic energy we assume a dilute situation in which individual clusters~$k$ of particles do not interact through elastic deformations of the surrounding medium and the elastic energy of the system is given by the sum of individual cluster contributions~$E_{\tn{el},k}$.
 The total energy of the system is thus